nvlled/htmlformat/README.md

 A (WIP) go library for formatting HTML.

 ## Behaviour and restrictions
+- whitespaces around and inside inline nodes are conserved
-- long lines are never wrapped, and left as it is
+- long lines are never wrapped, and left unchanged
 - attributes too are always on a single line after the tag name
 - *script*, *style*, *code*, *pre* contents are treated as text, the indentation is only modified to align with the parent node